acorg/light-matter/light/performance/data/README.md

 ## `Makefile`

 In order to run the tests, you also need a bitScores.py file for each dataset.
-This can be obtained by running `$ make bitScores.py`, and it'll create a file named `bitScores.py` which contains all the necessary bit scores.
-Note that you need BLASTP installed to be able to run this.
+This can be obtained by running `$ make performance-data` at the top level of the tree.
+This will create a files named `bitScores.py` in each directory which contains all the necessary bit scores.
+Note that you need BLASTP as well as dark-matter installed to be able to run this.